david-curran-90/seeker-injector-webhook/README.md

 ```

 Note the command of the initContainer will copy the seeker agent to `/run/seeker` which is added as a volume and mounted into all containers.
 Therefore the command to run inside the main container should load seeker from `/run/seeker/seeker`.

+## Known issues

+* Only works with NodeJS, No Java agent as yet.